pouriyajamshidi/tcping/.github/pull_request_template.md

 ## Checklist before requesting a review

 - [ ] I have performed a self-review of my code
-- [ ] If it is a core feature, I have added tests.
+- [ ] If it is a core feature or changes the output, I have added tests.
-- [ ] I have run `make check` and there are no failures.
+- [ ] I have run `make check` or run `go fmt && go test` and there are no failures.

 ## Type of change

-Please delete options that are not relevant.
+Please select options that are relevant.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected or changes the output)
 - [ ] This change requires a documentation update